The Defeat of the Winograd Schema Challenge: Dataset creation

-But even at the start and continuing throughout the early years of the challenge, when there were few signs that AI systems could succeed at the Winogrand Schema Challenge, there were those who warned that it might be a less robust test than its creators hoped and believed.
+But even at the start and continuing throughout the early years of the challenge, when there were few signs that AI systems could succeed at the Winograd Schema Challenge, there were those who warned that it might be a less robust test than its creators hoped and believed.
 They argued that, as was the case with past challenges, success might come without solving the underlying problem that had motivated the challenge, and moreover, that the very nature of the test invited systems that were tailored to the test rather than the underlying problem.
 In a prescient email to Davis on Feb.
 5, 2011, Doug Hofstadter wrote: \begin{quote} The problem is that I believe that what will happen is that you will simply wind up spawning a whole host of new and ultra-clever brute-force techniques to solve the ``Winograd Challenge" without solving the problem of understanding whatsoever.
 I always liked Terry Winograd's sample sentence, but I hardly think that it represents the epitome or the essence of what is wrong with today's computer approaches to language.
 It is just one type of example among thousands of types.
 It's a great example but it's misleading to focus on it as if it were really the crux of the matter.
 Getting people to spend huge amounts of time on just one kind of challenge is not going to be helpful.
 In fact, I fear it will be counterproductive, because I don't think that anyone who will be moved to tackle this particular challenge is likely to take up the deeper and more general challenge of what language understanding really is.
 People are daunted by that, as well they should be, and no one is going to be motivated by a prize to suddenly tackle that gigantic challenge.
-Instead, very smart engineering types are going to be motivated to seek clever tricks that will allow computers to solve this very narrow type of linguistic disambiguation problem with a high degree of accuracy. \end{quote} A similar sentiment was expressed by Craig Boutillier at the KR-2012 conference after presentation of the \citep{Levesque2012WinogradSchema} paper.
+Instead, very smart engineering types are going to be motivated to seek clever tricks that will allow computers to solve this very narrow type of linguistic disambiguation problem with a high degree of accuracy. \end{quote} A similar sentiment was expressed by Craig Boutillier at the KR-2012 conference after Morgenstern's presentation of the \citep{Levesque2012WinogradSchema} paper.
 He pointed out that challenges often do get solved sooner or later; and challenged the authors to a thought experiment.
 If a system did succeed at the Winograd Schema Challenge, would they be convinced of its intelligence through this alone?
-In a conversation with Morgenstern in April 2011, Ed Hovy pointed out that this challenge was very likely the sort of problem that a smart graduate student could figure out how to solve, given the right resources.
-Indeed, the first author of this survey is a graduate student who came up with the first system that performed much better than chance and achieved what was close to human performance, confirming Hovy's prediction.
+In a conversation with Morgenstern in April 2011 at a DARPA PI meeting for the Machine Reading program, Ed Hovy pointed out that this challenge was very likely the sort of problem that a smart graduate student could figure out how to solve, given the right resources.
+Indeed, the first author of this survey was until last year a graduate student who came up with the first system that performed much better than chance and achieved what was close to human performance, confirming Hovy's prediction.
 Dan Weld argued, at Marcus's AAAI-2015 workshop Beyond the Turing Test, that the nature of a narrow test was that researchers would figure out how to game the test without making real progress in the field.
+In addition, Charles Ortiz was one of several researchers who in 2013 suggested requiring systems to furnish an explanation for their choice of pronoun referent in order to guard against systems solving the WSC without having achieved the ability to do commonsense reasoning.